Exponentiality of first passage times of continuous time Markov chains: From exponentiality to quasi stationarity

 where $\int_0^{\infty} (\mu Q^T+ \alpha(\mu-\delta)) e^{\alpha t} P^T(t)\,dt$ should be understood as a possibly improper integral.
 In particular, $\pi$ is a quasi-stationary distribution on $E_\Delta$. \end{corollary} \begin{proof} Under these assumptions, it follows from Theorem \ref{main} that for all $t\ge0$, $\mu'(t)=e^{\alpha t} (\mu Q^T+\alpha(\mu-\delta))P^T(t)$.
 Moreover, since $\p_{\mu}(T>0)=1$, $\mu(t)$ is continuous at 0 and $\mu(0)=\mu$, so that

 Since $\mu(t)$ converges to a proper distribution $\mu$, as $t$ tends to $\infty$, it follows that the improper integral $\int_0^\infty (\mu Q^T+ \alpha(\mu-\delta)) e^{\alpha u} P^T(u)du=\lim_{t\rightarrow+\infty} \int_0^t (\mu Q^T+ \alpha(\mu-\delta)) e^{\alpha u} P^T(u)du$ exists and is finite.
-The fact that $\mu$ is a quasi-stationary distribution follows from the results which are recalled before the statement of the corollary. \end{proof} Corollary \ref{coadd2} may be interpreted as follows: if $\mu$ is such that $T$ is exponentially distributed under $\p_\mu$ and admits a Yaglom limit, then the correction term which allows us to obtain a quasi-stationary distribution from $\mu$ is $\int_0^{\infty} (\mu Q^T+ \alpha(\mu-\delta)) e^{\alpha t} P^T(t)\,dt$.\\
+The fact that $\pi$ is a quasi-stationary distribution follows from the results which are recalled before the statement of the corollary. \end{proof} Corollary \ref{coadd2} may be interpreted as follows: if $\mu$ is such that $T$ is exponentially distributed under $\p_\mu$ and admits a Yaglom limit, then the correction term which allows us to obtain a quasi-stationary distribution from $\mu$ is $\int_0^{\infty} (\mu Q^T+ \alpha(\mu-\delta)) e^{\alpha t} P^T(t)\,dt$.\\

-The next result shows that whenever there exists a non quasi-stationary distribution which makes the time $T$ exponentially distributed, then under some conditions, we may construct a whole family of distributions having the same property.
+The next results of this section show that whenever there exists a non quasi-stationary distribution which makes the time $T$ exponentially distributed, then under some conditions, we may construct a whole family of distributions having the same property.